 In 1971, interlibrary loan service began with the founding of the Morris-Union Federation of libraries, of which New Providence Memorial Library was a founding member.
-The library is also known to have had an Olivetti copier in the reading room at that time.
+The library purchased a coin-operated Olivetti photocopier for the reading room the previous year.

-In 1974, the Friends of the New Providence Library formed.
+In 1974, the Friends of the New Providence Library formed, with its first general meeting on February 6.
+Dues were $1 per person in 1974.
 This was not the first Friends group; a previous Friends of the Library organization had supported the library in the 1960s.

 On August 24, 1992, the library suffered serious damage from a fire that gutted the original section of the building, a staff area which housed more than 3,000 books, newspapers and magazines.
 Books that had been damaged by the water used to extinguish the fire were stored in the freezers of local businesses until they could be restored.
 An outpouring of support from the community and funds from insurance allowed for interior renovations and replacement of library materials, with the library reopening on April 5, 1993.